omise/omise-ios/README.md

 #### Sending the request

 Whether you are charging a source or a card, sending the request is the same.
-Use the `Client` object to perform one-off API calls with the completion handler block.
+Use the `ClientProtocol` to perform one-off API calls with the completion handler block.

 ```swift